jasminpsimform/stkiOS/README.md

     [STKStickersManager setUserAsSubscriber:NO];
 ```

-You hava to subscribe on purchase notification
+You have to subscribe on purchase notification
  ```objc
     [[NSNotificationCenter defaultCenter] addObserver:self selector:@selector(purchasePack:) name:STKPurchasePackNotification object:nil];